-A risk factor is anything that affects your chance of getting a disease, such as cancer.
+A risk factor is anything that increases your chance of getting a disease, such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person's age or family history, can't be changed.

 Worldwide, the most common risk factor for liver cancer is chronic (long-term) infection with hepatitis B virus (HBV) or hepatitis C virus (HCV).
-These infections lead to cirrhosis of the liver (see above) and are responsible for making liver cancer the most common cancer in many parts of the world.
+These infections lead to cirrhosis of the liver and are responsible for making liver cancer the most common cancer in many parts of the world.

 HCV, on the other hand, is less likely to cause symptoms.
 But most people with HCV develop chronic infections, which are more likely to lead to liver damage or even cancer.

 Other viruses, such as the hepatitis A virus and hepatitis E virus, can also cause hepatitis.
 But people infected with these viruses do not develop chronic hepatitis or cirrhosis, and do not have an increased risk of liver cancer.

 Cirrhosis is a disease in which liver cells become damaged and are replaced by scar tissue.
 People with cirrhosis have an increased risk of liver cancer.
 Most (but not all) people who develop liver cancer already have some evidence of cirrhosis.